MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 Let's say the question is:
 *{{First Name}}*, overall, how would you rate your experience with customer service for *{{Product Name}}*?

-That question will look like this when a customer named Teddy Cornejo takes the survey for a product named Contoso Sales:
+That question will look like this when a customer named Bert Hair takes the survey for a product named Contoso Sales:

-&nbsp;&nbsp;&nbsp;&nbsp;Teddy, overall, how would you rate your experience with customer service for Contoso Sales?
+&nbsp;&nbsp;&nbsp;&nbsp;Bert, overall, how would you rate your experience with customer service for Contoso Sales?

 ## Specify values for survey variables